chhuang-one/sqxclib/doc/SqType.md

 	type->write = int_write_function;    // Function that write data to   Sqxc instance
 ```

-## 2 use SqType to define structured data type
+## 2 Define structured data type

-User can define a constant or dynamic SqType.
-If you define constant SqType for structure, it must use with **pointer array** of SqEntry.
+If you define SqType for structure data type, use SqEntry to define fields in structure.

 First, we define a custom structured data type:

 ```c